How To Test Wooden Pallets For Toxins

 The first thing you need to look for is which country your pallets are coming from, as this will give you an idea of what kind of chemicals they used in making them (if any).
 A simple Google search can reveal all the information you need.
 The best countries to look for are Canada and New Zealand as these have some of the lowest chemical content in their wood—and, therefore, pallets they produce too.

-Next comes checking out which type of glue was used on those parts that were glued together (if any).
+Next comes checking out which type of glue was used on those glued together (if any) parts.
 This is done by looking at the color of the pallet—the whiter they are, the higher chance that formaldehyde was used.

 Finally, you need to check where it’s been shipped from and stored.
 The longer a pallet has been left in one area or country (especially humid ones like Brazil), then there’s more chance for chemical content to build up.